Vanessa Springora

 Vanessa Springora (born 16 March 1972) is a French publisher, writer and film director.
 She is the author of the memoir Consent, describing sexual abuse she experienced beginning at age 14 from author Gabriel Matzneff, then 49.
-The book became a bestseller and prompted changes to French age of consent.
+The book became a bestseller and prompted changes to the French age of consent.

 Early life

-Born and raised in Paris by her mother, she studied at the collège Jacques-Prévert, and later the lycée Fénelon in Paris, before taking a Diplôme d'études approfondies in Modern Literature at the Sorbonne University.
+Born and raised in Paris by her mother, Springora studied at the collège Jacques-Prévert, and later the lycée Fénelon in Paris, before taking a Diplôme d'études approfondies in Modern Literature at the Sorbonne University.

 Career

-In 2003 she began working at the Institut national de l'audiovisuel as a writer and director, before joining the publisher Éditions Julliard in 2006 as an editorial assistant.
+In 2003 Springora began working at the Institut national de l'audiovisuel as a writer and director, before joining the publisher Éditions Julliard in 2006 as an editorial assistant.
 She has written and directed for the screen, with titles including the film Dérive (2006) and the television series Quotidien (2016).
 In 2019, she was appointed head of Éditions Julliard.